BosongDing/second_affordance/README.md

 resnetXX_centercam_2Net.py --> cc2n

-the dataset can be downloaded at https://www.crossvalidate.me/datasets.html the file should have the following structure:
+the dataset can be downloaded at https://www.crossvalidate.me/datasets.html and the files should have the following structure:
 ```
 workspace
 ├── code (this repo)